vvanholl/myresume/resume.md

 ### September 2016 to now : Site Reliability Engineer Lead at Smart AdServer (Advertising, Paris)

 * Enhance availability, performance, and overall reliability for production services
-* Promote the generalization of automation tools like Ansible
+* Promote the generalization of automation tools as Ansible
-* Designed and installed the metrology service (Prometheus/Grafana) to gain visibility on critical production metrics
+* Designed and set up the metrology service (Prometheus/Grafana) to gain visibility on critical production metrics, anticipate future issues, and allowing capacity planning

 ### May 2015 to September 2016 : Site Reliability Engineer at Criteo (Advertising, Paris)

-As member of the SRE, NoSQL team, my mission was to provide backend services for applications requiring high performance, availability and scalability.
+As member of the SRE NoSQL team, my mission was to provide backends for applications requiring high performance, availability and scalability.

 **Key technologies**

-* Graphite
 * Couchbase
 * Cassandra
 * ElasticSearch
 * RabbitMQ
+* Graphite

 **Technical Environment**